solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 ### Update Close Mint Authority

-To change the `closeMintAuthority` you can call the `setAuthority` function and pass in the right accounts, as well as the `authorityType`, which in this case is `AuthorityType.CloseMint`
+To update the `closeMintAuthority` you can call the `setAuthority` function and pass in the right accounts, as well as the `authorityType`, which in this case is `AuthorityType.CloseMint`